seamusrobertmurphy/verra-tasks1-2/verra-task1.md

 | SVM<sup>*linear*</sup> | 0.083   | 9.324                      | 11.575                      | 53.476                   | 65.683                    |
 | SVM<sup>*radial*</sup> |         |                            |                             |                          |                           |
 | RF<sup>*linear*</sup>  |         |                            |                             |                          |                           |

+An additional set of packages used in this stage were loaded as listed in the `requirements` variable below.

 ``` r
 requirements <- install.packages(